lolzone13/Image-Processing/README.md

 # Image Dithering Algorithms
-The C++ implementation of the Several Dithering Algorithms using the olcPixelGameEngine.
+The C++ implementation of several Image Dithering Algorithms using the olcPixelGameEngine.